Royal Air Force Museum London

-The Royal Air Force Museum London (also commonly known as the RAF Museum) is located on the former Hendon Aerodrome.
+The Royal Air Force Museum London (also commonly known as the RAF Museum) is located on the former Hendon Aerodrome, in North London's Borough of Barnet.
 It includes five buildings and hangars showing the history of aviation and the Royal Air Force.
 It is part of the Royal Air Force Museum.

-There is another site at Royal Air Force Museum Cosford at RAF Cosford in Shropshire.
+There is another site at Royal Air Force Museum Midlands at RAF Cosford in Shropshire.